 There’s no advertisement or branding that will appeal to everyone.
 Instead, brands focus their attention on consumers with the greatest purchase potential.
 Brands use visual merchandising to reach customers who are most likely to buy their products.
 They customize their packaging and displays to appeal to a specific demographic.

-Examples of Visual Merchandising
+Types of Visual Merchandising

 Visual merchandising is everywhere.
 Customers are exposed to it from the moment they open the retailer’s door until it closes behind them.
 Here are some prime examples of visual merchandising: